Skip to content

 After licking my wounds, I tried to enjoy my summer while casually interviewing for other jobs in industries that hadn't been hit yet.
 Eventually, my cat Lyle and I drove back to my hometown on Long Island to stay, just days before 9/11 hit New York City.

-I found a new job quickly as an Interactive Product , building one of the first-ever interactive television platforms (most people were calling it “Web TV back then”) for a big cable company.
+I found a new job quickly as an Interactive Product Manager, building one of the first-ever platforms (most people were calling it “Web TV back then”) for a big cable company.
 I found myself on a niche team within a huge legacy enterprise.
 We worked in an office park in the suburbs, but I got a higher salary and significantly better benefits than I had at the startup.
 We got first dibs on tickets for Madison Square Garden events, and the Rockettes danced at our annual holiday party.

 I found myself on a niche team within a huge legacy enterprise.
 It was in an office park in the suburbs, but I got a higher salary and significantly better benefits than I had at the startup.